vicklr/materialized-model/README.md

 <a name="node-questions"></a>
 ### Asking questions to your nodes

-You can ask some questions to your Baum nodes:
+You can ask some questions to your Materialized Model nodes:

 * `isRoot()`: Returns true if this is a root node.
 * `isChild()`: Returns true if this is a child node.